Lisa Gets an "A": Production

 The episode satirizes the "skewed priorities" sometimes associated with educational establishments.
 Even though Principal Skinner knows that Lisa cheated on her test, he "looks the other way" so that the school meets the requirements for government funding.
 In the DVD commentary for the episode, the episodes showrunner Mike Scully opined that "there is a lot of truth in this story [...]
 There are certain requirements that the school has to meet in order to get state funding, and there are things that they'd rather look the other way on if it's gonna cost them money.
 This does really happen."

-While staying home from school, Lisa plays a video game called Dash Dingo.
-The video game is a spoof of the 1996 platform video game Crash Bandicoot.
+While staying home from school, Lisa plays a video game called Dash Dingo, a parody of the Crash Bandicoot video game series.
 In a scene in the episode, Lisa imagines that she will fail the test.
 She imagines that the president of Harvard University, voiced by Dan Castellaneta, will be disappointed in her and recommend her to Brown University, where Otto was apparently on faculty.
 The scene was conceived by Maxtone-Graham, whose alma mater was Brown University.
 He stated that all his friends from Brown and Harvard "loved" the joke.
 The liqueurs Kahlua and Drambuie are mentioned in the episode by Miss Hoover.
 With the government-funded grant money, Springfield Elementary are able to afford a Coleco, a 1980s home computer.